jztchl/ai_security_advisor/README.md

 AI-powered code security analyzer.

 This service exposes a FastAPI endpoint that accepts a source code file upload, stores a “task” record in a SQLAlchemy-backed database, and processes the file asynchronously.
-The code is **first analyzed using Semgrep (static analysis)** and the findings are then **passed to Google Gemini for higher-level reasoning, prioritization, and recommendations**.
+The code is **first analyzed using Semgrep (static analysis)** and the findings are then **passed to Mistral AI for higher-level reasoning, prioritization, and recommendations** (with Gemini as fallback).

 The system also supports **Server-Sent Events (SSE)** to notify clients in real time when analysis tasks are **completed or failed**.